Denise Fox: Storylines

-When Denise returns to Walford after visiting Emerald in Montserrat, she and Jack struggles once again.
+When Denise returns after visiting Emerald in Montserrat, she and Jack struggles once again.
 Jack has a one-night stand with Lily's mother Stacey Slater (Lacey Turner).
 He hides this from Denise, but she discovers Stacey's necklace and is told by Jack that it belongs to a random woman he had slept with.
 Denise soon finds out the woman is Stacey and, feeling betrayed, decides to end their marriage.
 Amy nearly resumes self-harming upon learning about Denise's plans to leave, and Jack uses this to coerce Denise into staying.
 On Christmas Day 2023, Denise joins Sharon, Linda, and Kathy Cotton (Gillian Taylforth) at The Queen Vic after Sharon jilts her fiancé, Keanu Taylor (Danny Walters).
-They are soon joined by Suki and Stacey, who are fleeing from Nish.
-Nish arrives at The Queen Vic, and after Suki ends their marriage, he assaults her.
+They are joined by Suki and Stacey, who are fleeing from Nish.
+Nish arrives and assaults Suki.
 Denise strikes Nish with a champagne bottle, and he is presumed dead.
 Linda calls for an ambulance but hangs up to avoid implicating Denise.
 When paramedics arrive, Denise impersonates Linda and lies about the accidental call.
 Nish is later revived by Suki but remains unconscious.
-Keanu then arrives at The Vic and, enraged by Sharon's humiliation, strangles her after she reveals that her son, Albie, is Phil's child, not his.
-Linda intervenes by stabbing Keanu with a meat thermometer, killing him instantly.
+Keanu then arrives at The Vic and strangles her and Linda intervenes by stabbing Keanu with a meat thermometer, killing him instantly.
 Denise, Sharon, Kathy, Stacey, Suki, and Linda decide to frame Keanu for Nish's attack and bury him under the floorboards of the Bridge Street Café.
 They lie to the police and the paramedics, claiming that Keanu attacked Nish in a fight and then fled Walford.
-In the aftermath of Keanu's death, Denise struggles and, during an argument with Linda and Stacey about the cover up, falls onto Keanu's corpse under the café's floorboards.
-She loses her necklace, which she fears could incriminate her.
+In the aftermath of Keanu's death, Denise struggles and, during an argument with Linda and Stacey about the cover up, falls onto Keanu's corpse under the café's floorboards and loses her necklace.
 Denise begins to experience a mental breakdown, which strains her marriage and drives Jack into an affair with Stacey.
-During a conversation with Stacey, Denise, who is hallucinating Keanu, shows signs of early psychosis.
+Denise, who is hallucinating Keanu, shows signs of early psychosis.
 Stacey tries to help but is unsuccessful.
 Denise visits Lucas in prison and confesses to helping bury Keanu's body, but he dismisses her claims.
-Convinced that Linda's son Johnny Carter (Charlie Suff), who knows about Keanu's murder, is plotting to frame her, Denise decides to leave Walford.
+Convinced that Linda's son Johnny Carter (Charlie Suff) is plotting to frame her, Denise decides to leave Walford.
 Amy accompanies her but is abandoned when Denise wanders off into the woods.
 Jack finds Denise and brings her back home, where she is involuntarily committed.